When is the Catalina ride? We hold it every year in the fall.

 Are the mainland rides for women only?
 No, many of our members bring their husbands or friends on the mainland rides.

 How much does the Catalina ride cost?
 We are a non-profit corporation, so there is no profit figured into our ride fee.
-Expenses range from $1,500 to $1,900 per rider, based on barge fees, fuel charges, food and feed costs, etc. For that reason, we are unable to come up with a set figure until approximately two months before the ride.
+Expenses per rider vary based on barge fees, fuel charges, food and feed costs, etc. For that reason, we are unable to come up with a set figure until approximately two months before the ride.

 What kind of activities are there on the Catalina ride?
 We start off with a mixer on opening night to help everyone get to know each other before the ride begins.
 We offer multiple trail options based on the experience and comfort level of our riders and horses, with an emphasis on having fun, but doing it safely.
 We have guitar music around the campfire, and a “Free Day” where riders can stay in camp, lay on the beach, go for a ride, etc. We have the one and only "No Talent" Talent Show.
 We also have a silent auction.
 For an additional fee, we offer Cowgirl Camp at Blackjack.
 Our ride is totally customizable.
 If you want to ride a lot and rest a little, you can.
 If you want to ride a little and rest a lot, you can do that too.

 What is the food like?
 Sit back and relax ladies…our ride is fully catered.
 The food is delicious…and nutritious.
-We have light and healthy breakfast with a to die for Sunday brunch.
+We have light and healthy breakfasts and special dietary requests can be submitted before the Ride.
 Our lunches vary from a packed lunch on the trail to a scrumptious taco salad and more.
 Our dinners begin with appetizers during cocktail hour, followed by a delicious entree and a mouthwatering desert.

 Will I have “hat hair” for the entire week?
 We're glad you asked.
 Although we are at a remote campsite on the beach, we bring in trailers with hot showers, and our generators provide electricity during the day for blow dryers and cell phone chargers.